Vegetarian's Japan Guide

 Why Is the Temple Called Ishiyama?

-On the precinct of Ishiyama-dera, there is gigantic wollastonite.
-In fact, the main worship hall and pagoda are built above this wollastonite.
+On the precinct of Ishiyama-dera, there is a gigantic wollastonite.
+In fact, the pagoda and many worship halls are built above this wollastonite.

 There is something special about wollastonite.
 With the rock containing different water levels, the level of darkness changes accordingly!
 Whilst it usually has a grey color, on a rainy day or even when the air is humid, the color will turn black.